Carreau/phd-dissertation/parts/part3.rst

 .. _many-speed:

 .. figure:: /figs/many_speed.png
-    :width: 80%
+    :width: 60%

-    Aproach phase of repetitive indents at multiple speed on the same actin-bead.
+    Approach phase of repetitive indents at multiple speed on the same actin-bead.
 The approach phase in the differents conditions are simillar, hinting for a negligible effect of the viscosity  in the actin cloud at the speed considered.